QaeyxL/HandaCraftPH-/README.md

 - **EasyPost API**
   Given the limitations for the testing version, the API will only work if either the buyer or seller is from the United States of America.
 A flat rate of Php 100 is set for locations based in the Philippines.

+## Admin test credentials
+The Username and Password are in the submission bin comment box.